(Bull, Tiger, Hammerhead Sharks)

 Girls 8 & under, Boys 9 & under

-This program registers members with SwimBC as Non-competitive swimmers and will try to offer two local area Jamboree events per session, giving swimmers the opportunity to try racing when they are ready!
-FUNdamentals: The focus in this group is to teach basic swimming skills, all competitive strokes, starts and turns.
-Intensity is low and skills are learned through repetition.
+The Junior Jet Program registers and insures members with SwimBC as Non-Competitive swimmers.
+There are three groups within the program (Tiger, Bull & Hammerhead Sharks) and offer two local area Jamboree events per session, giving swimmers the opportunity to be introduced to racing when they are ready!
+FUNdamentals: The focus in this group is to introduce and teach the foundational swimming skills on all competitive strokes, starts and turns.
+Skills are taught and learned through repetition and exploration.
 Participation in 2-3 other sports is encouraged to learn basic movement skills, agility, balance and coordination, in and out of the water.
-Fun and games are used every practice to help reinforce enjoyment and positive attitudes towards sport.
-Athletes are encouraged to participate in a swim competition when they are ready, focusing on personal swim development and proper swim technique.
+Fun and games are used every practice to help reinforce enjoyment and positive attitudes towards the sport.
+Athletes are encouraged to participate in a swimming Jamboree when they are ready, focusing on personal swim development and proper swim technique.
 Emphasis on swim times and placement are of significantly less importance at this level of competition.

 Girls 8 & up, Boys 9 & up

-The Blue Jets group marks the introduction to our competitive programming.
+The Blue Jets Program marks the introduction to our Competitive Programming.
 Members in this group are now registered as Competitive with SwimBC, and will pay a higher insurance fee, that is dependent on their age.
 Learning to Train: The focus of Blue will be to continue to teach and reinforce swimming skills in all four competitive strokes, starts and turns.
-Skills learned in previous levels are consolidated.
-Intensity is low and the athlete learns skills through repetition and critical thinking.
-Swimmers at this level are introduced to training principles, including lane etiquette and pace clocks.
-Participation in 2-3 other sport activities throughout the year is encouraged.
-The concepts of self-confidence, perseverance, fair play and teamwork continue to be reinforced.
+Skills learned in previous levels are fine tuned.
+Swimmers learn skills and body awareness through repetition and critical thinking.
+Swimmers at this level are introduced to basic training principles, including lane etiquette and pace clocks.
+The concepts of self-confidence, fair play and teamwork continue to be taught.
 A positive attitude towards self, teammates and competitors is fostered.
-Athletes are encouraged to participate in Jamboree events and Regional competition.
+Athletes are encouraged to participate in Jamboree events and Regional competitions.
 At this level rewards are based on broad swimming skill development as well as personal best times.
-At this level swimmers start to learn the connection between effort and achievement.
+Participation in 2-3 other sport activities throughout the year is encouraged.

 Girls 10 & up, Boys 11 & up

-Red Provincial - 6 practices per week 1.5 hours
+Red Provincial - 6x practices per week for 1.5 hours

-In the Red Group swimmers have the opportunity to be invited and commit to a Provincial program within the existing group.
+In the Red Program swimmers have the opportunity to be invited and commit to a Provincial Group.
 Red Jets Provincial, will have 1 or more additional practices during the week.
 To be invited swimmers must first express interest to the coach.
-Learning to train, Training to Train: The focus of Red is to develop stroke efficiency and reliability on all strokes.
+Learning to Train, Training to Train: The focus of Red is to improve stroke efficiency and reliability on all four strokes.
 Repetition of specific skill movement is important as swimmers grow and develop.
-Swimmers are challenged mentally as well as physically, and the intensity begins to change and vary.
-Swimmers at this level should be developing a solid understanding of training principles, and learning the connection between strong skills and fast swimming.
+Swimmers are challenged both physically and mentally, and the intensity during practices begins to change and vary.
+Swimmers at this level should be developing a solid understanding of training principles, and learning the connection between strong skills, consistent effort, and fast swimming.
 Swimmers are expected to compete.
-Participation in 2-3 other sport activities throughout the year is encouraged.
+Participation in 1-2 other sport activities throughout the year is encouraged.

 Girls 13 & up, Boys 14 & up

-Gold Fitness - 2 practices per week 2 hours long
+Gold Fitness - 3x practices per week for 1 hour